edi3/edi3-notary/docs/index.md

 ## Goals

+The following are features that would faciliate on the suggested notarisation method:

 - Standard wrapper for document (see JSON schema 3)
 - Support multiple document types
 - Verify issuer’s identity (provenance)